-Wear a support bra or your surgical garment around the clock.
-Follow the instructions and wear this garment at all times.
+Wear your surgical garment around the clock.
+Follow the instructions specifically and wear this garment at all times.

 Do not smoke or use nicotine products.
 Smoking or use of any nicotine products can greatly impair your safety prior to your procedure and your ability to heal following your procedure.